crowdin/mobile-sdk-ios/Documentation/Providers.md

 ## CrowdinLocalizationProvider

 Default localization provider for CrowdinSDK.
-This class works with Crowdin content delivery API, downloads localization files and substitude device localization with downloaded.
+This class works with Crowdin content delivery API, downloads localization files and substitute device localization with downloaded.

 There are two ways to setup CrowdinLocalizationProvider.